phillmv/okayfail.com/source/posts/2017-11-13-rent-control-ontario-housing-supply.html.markdown

 The other significant event occurred in 1972, when the federal government overhauled our income tax system.
 Seeking to make taxation more equitable, close loopholes and reorient which industries it incentivized,[^budget-1971] starting in 1972 and throughout the 70s and 80s, the federal government implemented a series of reforms.

-For the first time, the government began to tax capital gains, except on the sale of a primary residence.
-It also changed the rate at which capital costs can be depreciated and it removed the ability to pool losses across rental buildings.
-It also prevented investors from outside the real estate business from claiming capital cost deductions or offset income via rental losses, and it altered how and which "soft" construction costs like architect fees, building permits, etc, can be deducted.[^hswg-2001] [^note-on-taxes]
+For the first time, the government began to tax capital gains &mdash; with the notable exception of the sale of a primary residence.
+The government changed the tax treatment of losses due to capital cost allowances, the rate at which capital costs can be depreciated, and it removed the ability to pool rental buildings and defer the recapture of depreciation upon sale of a property.
+It also prevented investors from outside the real estate business from claiming capital cost deductions or offsetting income via rental losses, and it altered how and which "soft" construction costs like architect fees, building permits, etc, can be deducted,[^hswg-2001] amongst other changes.[^clayton-1998] [^miron-1995] [^note-on-taxes]

-In practical terms this meant that rental buildings became a far less attractive investment class, especially for small investors.
-Being able to depreciate a rental building tax-wise at a faster rate than its actual economic depreciation can have a large impact on after-tax returns.[^hswg-2001] Rental buildings become more profitable over time, as inflation and debt repayment lowers ongoing operating costs; before these changes, high-earning professionals could use losses generated by rental properties to offset their higher marginal rates, and they could use liberal capital cost allowance rates to defer income tax until they sold their property.[^miron-1995]
+In practical terms this meant that purpose-built rental buildings became a far less attractive investment class while homeownership became far more attractive.
+Taxing all capital gains except primary residences, in addition to the variety of demand and supply side incentives and subsidies being offered at the time, is a considerable enticement for diverting money into homeownership.
+With regard to rentals, being able to depreciate a building tax-wise at a faster rate than its actual economic depreciation can have a large impact on after-tax returns.[^hswg-2001] Rental buildings become more profitable over time, as inflation and debt repayment lowers ongoing operating costs; prior to these reforms, high-earning professionals could use losses generated by rental properties to offset their higher marginal tax rates, and they could use liberal capital cost allowance rates to defer income tax until they sold their property.[^miron-1995]

+Additionally, in 1991 the Goods and Services Tax was introduced (and later, harmonized in most provinces), which increased the sales tax burden on new construction by almost 70 per cent.[^enemark-2017] Whereas before only the building materials used in the construction of a rental building had a sales tax, now the full value of the building was subject to a 7 percent charge (though, lower today).[^clayton-1998-2] Renters don't pay GST/HST on their rent, which means that developers are stuck with input credits they can't use thereby "stranding" tax costs.[^lampert-2016]

+Marion Steele, writing in 1993, argued that these reforms, coupled with contemporary macro economic conditions, incentivized small scale landlording.
+The 1970s and 1980s featured high inflation and unprecedented housing price booms which made expected capitals gains "the dominating motivation of investors".
+Capital gains, in turn, are more valuable to high-income individuals than they are to corporations, whose marginal tax rates are lower.[^steele-1993] Before, developers built large scale schemes for their own investment, and smaller schemes for sale to high-income individuals or their syndicates.
+But now these tax changes prompted developers to leave the industry,[^crook-1998-2] and drew investors to dwelling structures that were easier to sell and whose conversion to ownership tenure was unrestricted: houses, duplexes, etc, and condominium units.[^steele-1993]

 These changes were made with little, if any, regard for their adverse consequences for our housing policy goals,[^clayton-1998] and given that the "Great Apartment Boom" of the 1960s ended shortly thereafter suggests that the effect of these changes was substantial.[^miron-1995]